 As a society we value norms — how is something compared with the “normal”.
 School starts it off but throughout our lives we seem to find ways to comparing ourselves to some normal.
 Even online we have developed measures of how we are doing relative to some standard (see klout).
+For brands we now can measure brand presence online through tools such as brand tracking tool by BrandMentions.

 When we reduce ourselves to a comparison with the normal we are inevitably losing the essence of who we are.